11968-ship-it/holbertonschool-hbnb/part2/README.md

 * Support associating amenities to a place (by amenity IDs)
 * When retrieving a place, include related objects: owner, amenities, and reviews
 * Support retrieving all reviews for a specific place
+* > DELETE operations are not supported for places at this stage.

 ### **Register a New Place (POST/api/v1/places/):**